onlinecity/gatewayapi-docs/docs/legacy.rst

 Callbacks are used to respond to changes in the message delivery status, also known as Delivery Status Notifications or DSNs for short.

-By adding a URL to the callbackurl field, you can setup a webhook that will be called so you can keep track of whether the message was delivered successfully or not, and if not then why.
+By adding a URL to the callbackurl field, you can set up a webhook that will be called so you can keep track of whether the message was delivered successfully or not, and if not then why.